Willie Stanberry prepares for the Celebration of Life planned for the seventh anniversary of his father's disappearance.

 The past seven years have been brutal.
 Willie underwent reconstructive spine surgery. (“I couldn’t move.
 I couldn’t do nothing,” he recalls.
 Some days, even now, he still can’t walk.)
 Later, Willie’s own son was murdered.
 Chuck’s brother and sister have died in the years since his disappearance.
 He knows his dad would have been with him during those trying times.

 But Chuck never showed up.

 “When this happened, the next day I knew,” Willie says.
-“I got up to go to work the next morning and I walked into the living room and I told her, ‘I need to black suit.’
+“I got up to go to work the next morning and I walked into the living room and I told her, ‘I need my black suit.’
 She said, ‘Why?’
 I said, ‘Because my dad isn’t here and we’re not going to find him.’
 Now, that was the man in me.
 The kid in me was like, ‘I gotta find my daddy.’”

 There’s still plenty of work to be done on that front.
 Willie, of course, wants authorities in Cleveland and East Cleveland - the police, the FBI, anyone who might know anything - to launch a formal investigation into his father’s disappearance.
 He contends that the best thing would be for East Cleveland to relinquish the case and let other agencies get to work.